A Survey on Semantic Communications in Internet of Vehicles: Key Technologies of Semantic Communication in IoV

-In IoV, multi-user collaboration and multi-task driving are two closely related semantic communication scenarios.
-Multi-user collaboration focuses on semantic information sharing between vehicles, while multi-task driving focuses on optimizing the processing and transmission of semantic information for different tasks.
+In the IoV, multiuser collaboration and multitask driving are two closely related semantic communication scenarios.
+Multiuser collaboration focuses on semantic information sharing between vehicles, while multitask driving focuses on optimizing the processing and transmission of semantic information for different tasks.

-\cite{10013090} proposed a Multi-User Collaborative Semantic Communication Architecture (Co-SC) for IoV.
-Co-SC architecture contains components such as Semantic Codec (Sem-Codec), Joint Source Channel Codec (JSC-Codec), and Task-Related Module to achieve efficient communication by extracting and utilizing users' semantic information to achieve efficient communication.
-Specifically, the Sem-Codec accurately extracts semantic information from the source data, while the JSC-Codec counteracts channel distortion to ensure reliable transmission of semantic information.
-This architecture can significantly improve the semantic reconstruction performance and recognition accuracy at low SNR.
-In this way, the Co-SC architecture provides a solid foundation for multi-user communication in the IoV, enabling vehicles to better understand and share information about their surroundings.